rickstaa/stable-learning-control/docs/source/control/running.rst

 Using custom environments
 =========================

-There are two methods for adding custom environments to the :mlc:`MLC <>` package.
+There are two methods for adding custom environments to the MLC package.
 The first and easiest way is to make use of `OpenAi gym`_ it's internal module import
 mechanism:

 .. parsed-literal::